-The work in Dallmeier et al. [9] uses a method that takes advantage of the information regarding method calls' sequences during program execution to calculate fault localization.
+The work [9] uses a method that takes advantage of the information regarding method calls' sequences during program execution to calculate fault localization.
 It collects execution data from Java programs considering incoming method calls, i.e., how an object is used, and outgoing calls, i.e., how it is implemented.

-Moreover, Wong et al. [47] presented a cross-tabulation statistical method taking advantage of code coverage for test cases.
+Moreover, [47] presented a cross-tabulation statistical method taking advantage of code coverage for test cases.
 A hypothesis test is also used to infer if execution results and each statement's coverage are dependent or independent of one another.
 Each statement's suspiciousness score depends on the degree of association between its coverage and the execution results.

 Le et al. [27] presented MuCheck, a mutation testing tool for Haskell programs.
 The tool implements mutation operators that are specifically designed for functional programs (see Section II-B) and makes use of Haskell's type system to achieve a more relevant set of mutants.
 Besides that, there are other relevant works about error localization.
-Jose and Majumdar [24] present an algorithm for error cause localization based on a reduction to the MAX-SAT2 problem; Ball et al. [3] show an algorithm that explores the existence of correct error traces among all the error traces pointed out by a compiler in order to localize what is causing the error, and Groce et al. [16] use distance metrics in order to better explain the error location.
-Distance metrics for program executions means a function d(a,b), where a and b are executions of the same program, and d(a,b) is equal to the number of variables to which a and b assign different values.
+Jose and Majumdar [24] present an algorithm for error cause localization based on a reduction to the MAX-SAT2 problem; Ball et al. [3] show an algorithm that explores the existence of correct error traces among all the error traces pointed out by ${}2$ S (S ($x \rightarrow x$) ($x \rightarrow x$) ($x \rightarrow x$) 10 a compiler in order to localize what is causing the error, and ${}3$ S (S ($x \rightarrow x$) I) ($x \rightarrow x$) 10 a compiler in order to localize what is causing the error, and Groce et al. [16] use distance metrics in order to better explain $\frac{1}{5}$ S (S (K ) I) I 10 the error location.
+Distance metrics for program executions means a function d(a, b), where a and b are executions of the same program, and d(a, b) is equal to the number of variables to which a and b assign different values.

-HaskellFL differs from the works of Thompson and Sullivan [43], Chesley et al. [8] and Dallmeier et al. [9] in the supported language.
-Additionally, Thompson and Sullivan [43] implement a mutation-based algorithm that HaskellFL does not.
-The work in Chesley et al. [8] is different in the sense that their work is an interactive guide for helping to locate an error root cause.
+HaskellFL differs from [43], [8] and [9] in the supported language.
+Additionally, [43] implemented a mutation-based algorithm that HaskellFL does not.
+The work [8] is different in the sense that their work is an interactive guide for helping to locate an error root cause.
 It serves as a guide for programming apprentices, similarly to Haskell, but they work as an interactive Haskell guide instead of looking for the error automatically.

-Furthermore, Dallmeier et al. [9] implemented a different fault localization technique that was not used in HaskellFL.
+Furthermore, [9] implemented a different fault localization technique that was not used in HaskellFL.
 Wong et al. [47] also presented a new method which they compared and contrasted against Tarantula, which is a method present in HaskellFL.
 Le et al. [27] also used Haskell in their work, however, they implemented mutation-based fault localization while HaskellFL offers spectrum-based fault localization.

-Finally, Wong et al. [49] compiled several Ph.D. and Master's Theses, techniques and tools about the fault localization topic, which makes it an excellent reference for related work.
+Finally, [49] compiled several Ph.D. and Master's Theses, techniques and tools about the fault localization topic, which makes it an excellent reference for related work.
 It contains the majority of the works mentioned above.